-- Formulate knowledge and command of the processes of production and post-production visuals. - Formulate knowledge and command of the processes of production and post-production sound. - Differentiate the historical, cultural, and economic influences of motion picture, television, and new media content. - Formulate knowledge and command of the processes of conforming, color matching and correcting.
+- 1. Formulate knowledge and command of the processes of production and post-production visuals. - Formulate knowledge and command of the processes of pro-2. duction and post-production sound. - Differentiate the historical, cultural, and economic influences of motion picture, television, and new media content. - 4.
+Formulate knowledge and command of the processes of conforming, color matching and correcting.